kenatiod/MUT/Understanding Machine Understanding.md

 #### 2.1.1 -- Just?

-{ Insert illustration of Alice and Bob across a table }
+{ Insert Fig. 2.1.1 illustration of Alice and Bob across a table }

 _Alice and Bob start to run up against the philosophy of meaning_